Category Archives: 1955 Films

 The character is interesting and empathetic.

-Conrad is gruff and memorable as a cart operator, who plays an important role in the film’s finale.
+Conrad is gruff and memorable as a cart operator who plays an essential role in the film’s finale.
 Sent to retrieve cash from the money room, using the prerecorded message to make him believe that there is a desperate man with a gun in the cart who will shoot him if he does not cooperate, Conrad does wonders with his eyes and facial expressions.

 The main reason is that she has little to do but stand around and serve as window dressing.
 This is too bad since the actress has talent and charisma for miles, but this work is beneath her.

-Not her debut, but one of her early films, What’s a Girl to Do?
-To add insult to injury, her voice was dubbed by another singer.
+It was not her debut but one of her early films, What’s a Girl to Do?
+To add insult to injury, another singer dubbed her voice.
 Novak needed the paycheck.

-Director, Phil Karlson is unsuccessful at bringing the picture completely- circle but does pepper in some nice exterior night scenes of Reno.
-The casino sequences are also commendable with proper zesty and flashy set pieces when appropriate.
+Director Phil Karlson is unsuccessful at bringing the picture entirely- circle but does pepper in some nice exterior night scenes of Reno.
+The casino sequences are commendable, and the set pieces are properly zesty and flashy when appropriate.

-But trimmings never make a film complete and 5 Against the House needs more meat on the bone than it serves up.
+However, trimmings never complete a film, and 5 Against the House needs more meat on the bone than it serves up.

 The heist is the main attraction.
-Some tension does exist but not enough, and the finale is a letdown.
-After the robbery, which is unspectacular, Brick leaves the others behind and escapes with the money, and a pursuit ensues.
-Kaye, having alerted police, follows them, and a tepid standoff follows.
+Some tension does exist, but not enough, and the finale is a letdown.
+After the unspectacular robbery, Brick leaves the others behind and escapes with the money.
+A pursuit ensues.
+Kaye, having alerted the police, follows them, and a tepid standoff follows.

 Ultimately, Brick changes his mind while Al and Kaye embrace on a crowded street.
-The feeble final scene is meant as a romantic sendoff between Al and Kaye, who didn’t have chemistry, to begin with.
+The feeble final scene is a romantic sendoff for the couple, who didn’t have much chemistry.

-5 Against the House (1955) contains an adequate cast and a few positive tidbits worth mentioning, but the story is way too predictable, the conclusion, which should be the high point disappoints, the actors are too old to be believable as college-aged students.
+5 Against the House (1955) contains an adequate cast and a few positive tidbits worth mentioning, but the story is way too predictable.
+The conclusion, which should be the high point, disappoints, and the actors are too old to be believable as college-aged students.

 Many other film noir or heist films released before or after this film are superior and better crafted.